 When it comes to learning a new language, some learners like dictionaries.
 They read them.
 They treasure them.
 They worry about getting the best possible dictionary.
 Some people even like monolingual dictionaries, in other words dictionaries that explain the meaning of a foreign language word in the language that they are learning.
-But what is the best method for me?
+I prefer to create my own dictionary.

 I don’t like using traditional dictionaries.
 Using them is like one-way love.
 I put a lot of effort into looking words up.
 I think things are fine when looking at the meaning in the dictionary, but as soon as I close the dictionary very little remains.
 I’ve already forgotten what I just read.
 I’m left feeling empty.
-With the ability to create your own dictionary, you could be wasting time.
+Without the ability to create your own dictionary, you could be wasting time.

 Things are even worse with a monolingual dictionary, since the explanation of the meaning of the word I am looking up often contains words that I don’t know.
 I would have to look up those other words in order to understand the explanation, and that explanation may also have words that I don’t know.
 I don’t want to spend my study time leafing through a dictionary.
 I just want to go in and out, as fast as possible.

 Of course I need a dictionary to help me read new and difficult texts in another language, especially at the beginning.
 I often have to look up the same word more than once since I forget the translation so quickly.
 So, in my view, the less time you spend to looking things up in a traditional dictionary the better.

 So what I do, at least at the early stages of learning a language, is to just read online and use online dictionaries.
 In this way I get instant explanations and translations that help me through the text I’m reading.
 I can just stay focused on the meaning of what I’m reading, and not focused on the traditional dictionaries.
 You can create your own dictionary.